 There are plenty of reasons why changes will have to be made to this schedule, which you cannot predict at the scheduling stage.
 Also, resource scheduling doesn’t take into account the uncertainty that usually accompanies projects, especially when a great number of people are involved.
 Such a deterministic approach won’t allow you to respond to necessary changes properly.

-Resource scheduling involves determining each task’s start and finish dates; however, it can be difficult to estimate the required time accurately.
+Creating a resource schedule involves determining each task’s start and finish dates; however, it can be difficult to estimate the task duration accurately.
 For example, when a team member is going to work on an assignment for the first time, his or her estimation will be far from accurate which can result in delays.

 Setting task deadlines can reduce the fruitfulness of project work due to student syndrome and Parkinson’s law.
 In the first case, the team members can procrastinate and start work on the task as close to the deadline as possible.
 In the second case, the work on a task will expand to fill all the time allotted for its completion, even if it requires less time in reality.

-In a multi-project environment with a shared resource pool, it’s extremely difficult to schedule resources.
-First, it can be explained by numerous dependencies between projects: the schedules will overlap or changes made to one project will affect the whole project environment and you’ll have to reschedule a huge number of activities.
+In a multi-project environment with a shared resource pool, scheduling resources is an exhausting process.
+First, it can be explained by numerous dependencies between projects: e.g., task dependencies or shared resources.
+In this case, the schedules will overlap or changes made to one project will affect the whole project environment and you’ll have to reschedule a huge number of activities.
 Second, it’s too complex and time-consuming to create a schedule with regard to every person’s availability, capacity, and other projects’ schedules.

 An Alternative Approach to Resource Scheduling: Epicflow’s Solution